wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 * Sensitive enough to detect missing data in time to avoid significant downtime.
 * Robust enough to ignore brief, insignificant interruptions.

-The sections below describe 2 main techniques for alerting on missing data:
+This page describes 2 main techniques for alerting on missing data:
 * [Alerting on an entire group of time series that fail together.](#alerting-on-time-series-that-fail-together)
 * [Alerting on one or more individual time series within a group.](#alerting-on-missing-data-in-individual-time-series)